Biography – Theatre

 Polly

-For a time Ms Limerick worked as a singer for hire, performing in various theatre productions most notably Wayne Sleep’s Dash, with whom she toured briefly.
+For a time Ms Limerick worked as a singer for hire, performing in various theatre productions including Wayne Sleep’s Dash, with whom she toured briefly.
 She began her musical theatre career in “Labelled With Love” – a show inspired by the music of Squeeze – at the Albany Empire, London.
-She went on to join the resident company “The Combination”, appearing in a number of productions including a modern reworking of the “Beggars Opera” in which she played Polly alongside the likes of Eamonn Walker, Didi Hopkins and Jimmi Harkishin, amongst others.
+She went on to join the resident company there “The Combination”, appearing in a number of productions including a modern reworking of the “Beggars Opera” in which she played Polly, alongside Eamonn Walker, Didi Hopkins and Jimmi Harkishin.

-Juggling the many disciplines and demands of a theatre, cabaret and commercial recording career is not a task for the feint-hearted but each facet, each complementary skill and experience has helped to shape Ms Limerick into a well rounded and versatile writer and performer.
+Juggling the many disciplines and demands of a theatre, cabaret and commercial recording career is not a task for the feint-hearted but each skill and experience has helped to shape Alison Limerick into a well rounded and versatile writer and performer.